memiller219/ravensburger/README.md

 # RAVENSBURGER INTERVIEW ASSESSMENT

 Hello all!
 Thank you for taking the time to review this assessment.
 I had a fun and enjoyable time working on this.
-I hope I exceed or at lease meet the expectations for this position.
+I hope I exceed or at least meet the expectations for this position.
 I am eagerly looking forward to hearing back from you.

 ## OPTIMIZATIONS I WOULD INCORPORATE WITH MORE TIME